presingh2847/location-react-app/README.md

-# Getting Started with Create React App
+# Getting Started with Location finder app

 This is React full-stack application with Node.js as the back-end service, maxmind db file as the application database, and NginX for reverse proxy.
 We can dockerize this full-stack application, and deploy it as a Docker image.